Metsuryu/probabilityCalculator/README.md

   S is applied to "Alignment not solved" probability after weighted calculation, A is applied to "Alignment solution is not applied" and "Alignment solved and applied, but the AGI is misused".

 # Outcomes
-  - Alignment not solved to satisfactory degree before we get AGI = 39 to 69%
+  - Alignment not solved to satisfactory degree before we get AGI = 53.3% - 78.5%
-  - Alignment solved but not applied properly, or applied, but the AGI is misused = 26-51%
+  - Alignment solved but not applied properly, or applied, but the AGI is misused = 3.0% - 8.7%
+  - Alignment solved and applied = 24.6% - 55.4%
-  - Uncertainty = 20%
+  - Uncertainty = 30%